octokit/request-action/README.md

 ## How it works

 `octokit/request-action` is using [`@octokit/request`](https://github.com/octokit/request.js/) internally with the addition that requests are automatically authenticated using the `GITHUB_TOKEN` environment variable.
-It is required to prevent rate limiting, as all anonymous requsets from the same origin count against the same low rate.
+It is required to prevent rate limiting, as all anonymous requests from the same origin count against the same low rate.

 The actions sets `data` output to the response data.
-Note that it is a string, you cannot access any keys of the response at this point.
-The action also sets `headers` (again, to a JSON string) and `status`.
+The action also sets the `headers` (again, to a JSON string) and `status` output properties.

+To access deep values of `outputs.data` and `outputs.headers`, check out the [fromJson](https://help.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#fromjson) function.

 ## License